 Northeast Ohio Employment Connection

-including fixed expenses (such as mortgage or rent) and
+expenses, including fixed expenses (such as mortgage or

-future expenses (such as property taxes and income
+rent) and future expenses (such as property taxes and

-taxes).
-Cut out or cut back on unnecessary expenses.
+income taxes).
+Cut out or cut back on unnecessary

-Find ways to save money on your necessary expenses, such
+expenses.
+Find ways to save money on your necessary

-coupons and purchase store brands to save money on
+costs.
+Clip coupons and purchase store brands to save

 IShopMedina offers an abundance of free coupons for